The Calming Influence of Coaching and Mentoring

 We believe that experiential learning is a highly effective educational method.
 It engages the learner at a more personal level by addressing the needs and wants of the individual.
 Experiential learning requires qualities such as self-initiative and self-evaluation.
 For experiential learning to be truly effective, it should employ the whole learning wheel, from goal setting, to experimenting and observing, to reviewing, and finally action planning.
 This complete process allows one to learn new skills, new attitudes or even entirely new ways of thinking and offers learners a way of learning which takes into account their individual learning preferences.

-There are six mandatory units in this qualification.Two units cover understanding good practice in workplace coaching and mentoring, which introduces what coaches and mentors do, the processes they follow and the qualities and abilities individuals need to be effective in these roles.
+The ILM level 3 in coaching and mentoring has six mandatory units in this qualification.Two units cover understanding good practice in workplace coaching and mentoring, which introduces what coaches and mentors do, the processes they follow and the qualities and abilities individuals need to be effective in these roles.
 There are two units that deal with reflecting on learners’ own skills as a coach or mentor in the workplace, which give them tools and techniques to develop and improve their practice.
 Finally, there are two units which require learners to plan and carry out 36 hours each of coaching and mentoring, with supervision and support.
 The units are:-

 - Understanding Good Practice in Workplace Coaching